luigizuccarelli/iotpaas-reverse-proxy/README.md

-# servisbot-reverse-proxy nginx with auth
+# common-reverse-proxy nginx with auth

 ## Requirements